bukukarol/UrlShortener/README.md

  - Overall concept of this design is to adjust length of code to fits needed capacity

 ## Future Ideas
+- Instead of trying each time to generate code, we could generate all possible variations, randomize it, and then just pick one by one.
+Still we need to consider birthday problem but whole process could be easier
 - Threshold of difficulty for guess a valid redirect url
 - Extendable code length, depend on capacity / difficulty of generate new one / uniqueness threshold
 - Use transaction to check and insert